-MACON, Georgia – A group of cattlemen in the state of Georgia think that enhanced producer control might mean opportunity for one of Georgia's largest commodities.
+MACON, Georgia – A group of cattlemen in the state of Georgia thinks that enhanced producer control might mean opportunity for one of Georgia's largest commodities.
 That’s why they want to look at the supply chain and decide if there’s a better way to “finish” cattle here and give local farmers the opportunity to grow the estimated $3 billion industry.

-Led by the Georgia Cattlemen’s Association, a group of like-minded businesses have commissioned a feasibility study to determine if statewide finishing and processing facilities—which local cattlemen could own an interest in—makes strong economic sense.
+Led by the Georgia Cattlemen’s Association, a group of like-minded businesses has commissioned a feasibility study to determine if statewide finishing and processing facilities—which local cattlemen could own an interest in—makes strong economic sense.
 The University of Georgia’s Center for Economic Development and Agribusiness is conducting the study.

 Currently, Georgia’s cattlemen typically ship their herds to feedlots in the West, so that the cattle can grow to an acceptable market size.
-The “finishing process,” grows a cow by about 450 pounds, and typically lasts 120-180 days, helping to ensure a high quality product for Georgia’s beef consumers.
+The “finishing process,” grows a cow by about 450 pounds, and typically lasts 120-180 days, helping to ensure a high-quality product for Georgia’s beef consumers.
 Cattle are raised in all 159 counties in Georgia.

 “We think that financially, the opportunity to maintain ownership in the downstream process may make sense for area cattlemen,” said Will Bentley, Executive Vice President of the Georgia Cattlemen’s Association.
 “Eliminating the cost of shipping cattle out of state, combined with giving farmers the opportunity to own a share of the finishing process, could benefit Georgia's cattle industry.
 The feasibility study will help us understand if we are on track.”